dstreamsai/AutoML/README.md

 Note:
 By default running of PowerShell scripts is deprecated by Windows Security Policy.
 As a workaround scripts could be running from PowerShell.exe as Administrator

 Open PowerShell.exe as Administrator.
-Change directory to a folder with unzipped archive (e.g. C:\Docker\alex):
+Change directory to a cloned repository (e.g. C:\Docker\alex):

 	cd C:\Docker\alex\AutoML